alcogy/next-web-form/README.md

-# TinyWebForm
+# Tiny Web Form

-TinyWebForm is a simple web form
+TinyWebForm is a simple create web form system.
+This system is build by NextJS.